 Later in the history of the boot, you see welly boots develop into a wider range of materials, from durable leather to innovative Neoprene Wellington boots.

 The Duke of Wellington

 Born in 1769, Arthur Wellesley (The Duke of Wellington) was a British soldier and a leading political figure in the 19th century.
 He won victory against Napoleon at the Battle of Waterloo in 1815, became a military hero and later served twice as Prime Minister, first from 1828 to 1830 and again in 1834.

 As the former British ambassador to France and the governor of Mysore and Seringapatam in India, Wellesley was a wealthy man, who was appointed Duke of Wellington in 1814.
 He had his own shoemaker, Mr George Hoby of St James's Street, London.

 In the early 1800’s the Duke asked his shoemaker in London to modify the Hessian boot by removing the tassel and using soft calfskin leather to the knee.

-The new Wellington boot, named after the Duke himself, was an instant hit among British gentlemen, partly because of its practical and aesthetically pleasing design, but also because Wellesley was a war hero and other men were keen to emulate his style.
+The new Wellington boot, named after the Duke of Wellington, himself, was an instant hit among British gentlemen, partly because of its practical and aesthetically pleasing design, but also because Wellesley was a war hero and other men were keen to emulate his style.
 Wellesley was most often portrayed in paintings wearing these boots that are now commonly known as “wellies”.